morpho-labs/morpho-gpt/documents/faq/faq.md

 It is a lending pool optimizer: it improves the capital efficiency of positions on lending pools by seamlessly matching lenders and borrowers peer-to-peer.
 By doing so, Morpho enhances your rates while preserving the same experience, liquidity, and parameters (collateral factors, oracles, etc.) as the underlying pool.
 This means that by using Morpho, you either receive, in the worst-case scenario, the APY of the underlying pool; or an improved APY thanks to P2P matching.
 The improved APY is called the P2P APY.

+Morpho in 3 words?
+Resilient, Efficient, Open

+Why are gas fees so high on Morpho?
+Morpho Optimizers are built on top of the underlying protocols, which corresponds to an extra layer of computations, requiring more fees.

 Why use Morpho?
 Morpho enables one to supply and borrow crypto assets with optimal capital efficiency and deep liquidity.
 Is Morpho limited to the optimization of Aave and Compound?